Disney Plus Australia Review

-That’s a competitive subscription price when compared with Netflix, Stan, Prime Video and Foxtel Now.
+That’s a competitive subscription price when compared with Netflix, Stan, Foxtel Now and Binge.
 Though, if we’ve learned anything from Netflix’s time in Australia, pricing and plans can change quite frequently.

 Here’s how the Disney Plus launch price compares with other Australian streaming services:

 At $8.99 per month, Disney Plus is one of the cheapest streaming services available in Australia, with Prime Video and Apple TV+ coming in a little cheaper at $6.99 and $7.99 per month, respectively.
 It’s worth noting that Apple TV+ has an incredibly small library at launch, so it’s a tough sell even at that price.
 Prime Video, on the other hand, has improved significantly since launch, thanks mostly to its growing stable of top-shelf original productions (like The Marvelous Mrs Maisel, Undone and The Man in the High Castle) and still clocks in at just $6.99 per month.

 If you decide to commit to a year of Disney Plus, it will set you back $89.99 upfront, working out at an equivalent of $7.49 per month (making it cheaper than Apple TV+).
 Prime Video also offers a yearly subscription at $59.99 annually (equivalent to $4.99 per month).